 In all, my pufferfish-tasting adventure was a bit anticlimactic- I’m not sure where all the hype comes from.
 Regardless, I’m thankful to have not been poisoned and am interested in trying pufferfish soup the next time I visit.

 On a brighter note, the two pieces of nigiri that I got were delicious!
 This was my first time seeing (and tasting) seaperch and barracuda and it was great.
 Although these are premium fish, the individual nigiri pieces seemed a bit expensive at ¥300 and ¥400 each.
 After eating though, I could understand the price as the fish slices were generously sized and very tasty.

-I spent about an one hour at Karato Market – deciding what to purchase, walking around, taking pictures, and eating.
-If you have extra time to explore the area closeby, make sure to visit Akama Shrine which is just a 10 minute walk from the market!
+I spent about one hour at Karato Market – deciding what to purchase, walking around, taking pictures, and eating.
+If you have extra time to explore the area nearby, make sure to visit Akama Shrine which is just a 10-minute walk from the market!

 Nearby, there is also an underground pedestrian tunnel and Mojiko Retro across the water.
 Check out the video below for some ideas of other things to do near Karato Market!

 A super convenient hotel I’ve stayed at near the market is the Shimonoseki Grand Hotel.
 This hotel is located right by the water, next to the ferry terminal and just a few minutes walk away from the market.
 The ocean-view rooms are perfect if you are looking to relax with a view.